-Pianist Bo-Kyung Park is a performer, artistic administrator and teacher.
+Pianist Bo-Kyung Park enjoys a varied career as performer, teacher and music director.

 Park, after building a successful career as an active performer in the United States for over 15 years, is currently based in Seoul, Korea.
-She is the founder and artistic director of “Midday Concert”, a concert series that is designed to provide a high-caliber yet intimate chamber music experiences to the community.
-She is currently on the faculty at Myongji Univeristy and a visiting professor at Seoul Digital University.
+She is the founder and artistic director of “330 Concert”, a concert series that is designed to provide high-caliber yet intimate chamber music experiences to the community.
+She is currently on the faculty at Myongji University and a visiting professor at Seoul Digital University.